 The team worked closely with the creator Andy Scott, to design some official Kelpies merchandise.
 They made beautiful unique gifts included jewellery, postcards, mugs, keyring and even mugs.

 I loved looking around their shop as they sold some amazing handmade crafts, books, handbags and cushion covers from local artists.

 6. It’s open 24 hours a day and you can even visit The Kelpies at night!

 A common question is, do the Kelpies light up at night?
-Good news, they do every night!
+The good news, they do every night!